Syrian campaigns of John Tzimiskes: Background

-Relations between the Byzantines in Greece and Asia Minor and the Fatimids in Egypt had taking a steep downward turn halfway through the 10th Century.
+Relations between the Byzantines in Asia Minor and the Fatimids in Egypt had taking a steep downward turn halfway through the 10th Century.
 Following the disintegration of the Hamdanid Dynasty in Aleppo, tensions between the two empires continued to inflate until conflict became inevitable.
 However, the Byzantines looked not only to expand into the Levant and Syria, following their conquest of Cilicia, but also to expand further east into Armenia and Upper Mesopotamia, modern Iraq, in order to unite with the native Christian peoples there and to cripple the power of the Abbasid Caliph, who was de facto under the suzerainty of the Buyids.
 Late in 969, John Tzimiskes, a prominent leader of the Byzantine army, assassinated Nikephoros Phokas, then the Byzantine Emperor, and ascended the throne.

-Tzimiskes' reign, however, was almost immediately under threat, as in early 970 a large coalition of Slavic armies crossed the Balkan Mountains and invaded Byzantium; Tzimiskes would have to put any eastern campaign on hold.
+Tzimiskes' reign, however, was almost immediately under threat, as in early 970 a large coalition of Rus armies crossed the Balkan Mountains and invaded Byzantium; Tzimiskes would have to put any eastern campaign on hold.
 Meanwhile, in the east, the Fatimids crushed the last of the Ikhshidid resistance in Syria and consolidated their power in Cairo.
-Tzimiskes would swiftly repel the invading Slavic force at the Arcadiopolis, and, after conquering much of mainland Greece and Bulgaria in 971, the path for an eastern campaign was cleared.
+Tzimiskes would swiftly repel the invading Rus force at the Arcadiopolis, and, after conquering much of mainland Greece and Bulgaria in 971, the path for an eastern campaign was cleared.
 While Tzimiskes had been fighting in Bulgaria, the Fatimids managed to break into the Byzantine Empire itself and laid siege to Antioch, which had been captured from the Hamdanids six years earlier.
 Soon, by spring 971, an invading force of Qarmatians into Fatimid Syria forced the Egyptian army to withdraw.
 The failure of the Fatimids to take Antioch proved the stability of Byzantium's eastern front, and, later in 971, Tzimiskes planned to initiate yet another eastern campaign.

-Tzimiskes left Constantinople in Spring 972 and crossed the Euphrates in October of the same year.
+Tzimiskes left Constantinople in the spring of 972 and crossed the Euphrates in October of the same year.
 Tzimiskes quickly besieged and entered the city of Nisibis which he used to stage numerous raids on the surrounding countryside.
 The Hamdanid Emir of Mosul, Abu Taghlib, soon agreed to pay annual tribute to the Byzantines.
 Tzimiskes then quickly moved towards Martyropolis, but he was unable to take the city before the campaigning season ended.